The Five Problems of Irreversibility: Second Problem: The Definition of Equilibrium and Entropy

+In the last step, we have used \cref{trddft} and integration by parts.
+A minimum is reached for $\delta F / \delta \rho = \mu$ (with chemical potential $\mu$), which is the equilibrium state.
+Thus, DDFT predicts that nonequilibrium systems spontaneously and monotonously approach an equilibrium state.
+Moreover, the (local and global) minimum is unique, although local minima can arise in practical applications as a consequence of approximations \cite[p.
+8036]{MarconiT1999}.
+Consequently, DDFT provides a microscopic foundation for the minus first law (for fluids).

-\section{Second Problem: The Definition of \ZT{Equilibrium} and \ZT{Entropy}}
+\section{Second Problem: The Definition of \ZT{Equilibrium}\ and \ZT{Entropy}}

 If we wish to explain something, it is, in general, important to have a precise idea about what exactly the thing we need to explain is.
-In the case of thermodynamics, explaining the increase of entropy or the approach to equilibrium therefore requires that we have an idea about what precisely \ZT{entropy} and \ZT{equilibrium} are.
-As it turns out, this is not at all clear, which is problematic because different opinions on what equilibrium is lead to different positions about why and whether equilibrium is approached.
-In \cref{theproblem}, I have introduced some standard ideas: \ZT{Equilibrium is a state in which the system remains forever} and \ZT{equilibrium is a state in which the entropy reaches its maximum} (this reference is why we need to discuss entropy and equilibrium in one question).
-The first definition is extended in the minus first law to \ZT{unique state which a system spontaneously enters and remains in}.
-The second definition is commonly employed in equilibrium statistical mechanics in the determination of the equilibrium phase space distribution.
-These definitions are equivalent if we assume that the entropy of isolated systems always monotonously increases to its maximum value.
-Entropy has been introduced as a measure of the volume of the probability density, and thus comes in fine-grained and coarse-grained form, depending on whether we use the fine-grained or the coarse-grained density for its definition.
-This ambiguity then translates, if we define equilibrium in terms of entropy, in an ambiguity of what \ZT{equilibrium} means, which can make things very difficult.
-The definition of \ZT{entropy} is therefore not, as claimed by \citetbjps[p.
-5]{Price2004}, a \ZT{pseudo-puzzle}, it has important implications for the further discussion.
+In the case of thermodynamics, explaining the increase of entropy or the approach to equilibrium therefore requires that we have an idea about what precisely entropy and equilibrium are.
+As it turns out, this is not at all clear, which is problematic because different opinions on what equilibrium is lead to different opinions on why and whether equilibrium is approached.
+Here, I will consider two aspects of the debate concerning thermodynamic equilibrium, which can both be understood better when analyzing the example of DDFT.
+These are the question whether \ZT{entropy} (and, consequently, \ZT{equilibrium}) is an approximate notion, i.e., whether it should be understood in a fine-grained or a coarse-grained way, and the question whether it is a time-asymmetric notion, i.e., whether fluctuations away from equilibrium are possible.

-In this section, I will first discuss how definitions based on fine-grained and coarse-grained entropy lead to different meanings of Q4.
-Then, I will present the various ambiguities involved in different types of definitions.
-Finally, I will briefly address the relation of microscopic and macroscopic definitions.